ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 ### No change in scope

 One potential response would be a change in the scope of packages we review.
-JOSS has updated their [scope definition](https://joss.theoj.org/about#ai-policy) to, among other things, require a longer record of continuous development.
+JOSS has updated their [scope definition](https://joss.theoj.org/about#ai-policy) to, among other things, require a longer record of continuous development, along with other criteria, such as evidence of impact and design.
-Software reviews at rOpenSci often involve early-stage software seeking feedback, so this is not a match for rOpenSci.
+At rOpenSci, authors often seek feedback on early-stage software.
-JOSS also added other criteria to evaluate scope, such as evidence of impact and design, and commonly involves extensive exchanges between authors, reviewers, and editors.
+Our review process commonly involves deep and broad consideration through extensive exchanges between authors, reviewers, and editors.
-Software reviewed at rOpenSci is generally given deep and broad consideration, extending to many of the areas emphasized by JOSS's updated criteria, and we therefore see no need to explicitly change either the scope or focus of review.
+We are confident that this extends to many of the areas emphasized by JOSS's updated criteria, and we therefore see no need to explicitly change either the scope or focus of review.

 ### Requiring openness of AI usage

-Our policy updates aim to retain the same degree of openness and transparency we have always practiced, merely extending to the new area of generative AI tools and practices.
+Our policy updates aim to retain the same degree of openness and transparency we have always practiced, while extending to the new area of generative AI tools and practices.
 We cannot know the eventual impact that generative AI tools may have on software review processes and practices at rOpenSci, and can ask only for an utmost degree of transparency from all involved.

 We now describe specific updates to both our practices and policies for authors, for editors, and for reviewers.